NikolayOskolkov/R_course_TARGETWISE_2026/README.md

 - Dr. Daniel Rivas, postdoctoral fellow in Metabolic Research Group, LIOS, Riga, Latvia

 ## Course overview
 This course is designed for participants who are at beginner-level or have basic familiarity with R and are ready to advance their programming and computational data-analysis skills.
-Building on foundational R concepts, the course emphasizes writing clean, efficient, and reproducible code, and implementing core statistical and machine-learning algorithms from scratch.
+Building on foundational R concepts, the course emphasizes implementing core statistical and machine-learning algorithms from scratch.
 Alongside deeper coverage of data structures, programming paradigms and functional programming, participants will explore practical applications in bioinformatics.
 The course covers writing custom functions, debugging, profiling code for performance, and handling larger datasets.
-Students will progress from fundamental programming concepts to implementing key analytical tools, including non-parametric and permutation-based statistical tests, linear mixed models (LMMs), dimensionality reduction (PCA, tSNE, UMAP) and clustering algorithms (e.g., k-means), random forests, and simple neural networks directly in base R. Real-world biological datasets will be used throughout the course.
+Students will progress from fundamental programming concepts to implementing key analytical tools, including non-parametric and permutation-based statistical tests, linear mixed models (LMMs), dimensionality reduction (PCA, tSNE, UMAP) and clustering algorithms (e.g., k-means), random forests, and simple neural networks directly in base R.

 ## Target audience and assumed background
 We assume some basic awareness of UNIX environment, as well as at least beginner level of R and / or Python programming.